 Go to our REGISTRATION page to join up now !!

 Embracing Diversity is an Incorporated Society.
-The required Governance structures have been set up, we have confirmed IRD not-for-profit status, Financial Reports have been filed with the Companies Office. and we are have a team of Committee members that are representative of the ethnic groups involved.
+The required Governance structures have been set up, we have confirmed IRD not-for-profit status, Financial Reports are filed with the Companies Office annually. and we are have a team of Committee members that are representative of the ethnic groups involved.
 See 'Our Achievements' webpage for more information.